 After downloading, you will get two codes (Transmitter & Receiver).

 Upload the code for the transmitter circuit to NodeMCU and code for the receiver to Arduino UNO.

-For the transmitter LoRa code, you have update the Blynk Auth Token, Template ID and Device Name.
+For the transmitter LoRa code, you have to update the Blynk Auth Token, Template ID, and Device Name.

 #define BLYNK_TEMPLATE_ID "" #define BLYNK_DEVICE_NAME "" #define BLYNK_AUTH_TOKEN ""

 Then enter the WiFi name (SSID) and WiFi password.

 char ssid = ""; char pass = "";

 Here, I have used the SoftwareSerial library for the serial communication with the LoRa module.
 So do not disconnect the LoRa module from the microcontroller while uploading the code and during the booting process.